CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/task-1.md

-# Getting started with the Firewall Dashboard
+### Task 1 : Getting started with the Firewall Dashboard

-## Tasks Included

-In this hands-on lab, you will perform the following tasks
+In this lab you will be able to access the Firewall Dashbaord and explore various options

-Task 1: Accessing the Firewall Dashbaord

-### Task 1 : Accessing the Firewall Dashboard

 1. Let us start by logging into the **Firewall login page**.
 Copy the below link and open in a new tab in your browser.

    <inject key="VMseriesURL" enableCopy="true" />